dortania/OpenCore-Install-Guide/why-oc.md

 * Supported version: 0.5.9

-This section is a brief rundown as to why the community has been transitioning over to OpenCore, for those who just want a macOS machine can skip this page.
+This section is a brief rundown as to why the community has been transitioning over to OpenCore.
+Those who just want a macOS machine can skip this page.

 ## OpenCore features